vforvalerio87/codemotion2019/README.md

-# Decentralized gRPC Service Platform
+# decentralized grpc service platform

 ## Introduction
 This is a sample decentralized service platform powered by gRPC, Ethereum, IPFS and Lightning Network.